Search and Hit Enter

 Tips for your banana protein pancakes

 The batter for these pancakes should be on the runny side.
-It should be more like a thin yoghurt than a stick batter.
+It should be more like a thin yoghurt than a thick batter.
 WPI can be quite thirsty, so it’s better to have a borderline runny batter than a dry pancake.
 If your batter looks particularly dry, add a tablespoon of water.

 On that note: if you’re trying a protein other than WPI, expect to adjust the liquid content to suit.
 Not all proteins are equal (in fact, they are all crazy different).
-Pea protein works a lot differently to whey, and powders with psyllium husk will absorb more liquid.
+Pea protein works a lot differently to whey and powders with psyllium husk will absorb more liquid.
 For best results, I recommend a WPI with minimal added ingredients here.

 That said, I’d love to hear if you used a different protein and it worked for you!